IN-CORE/incore-docs/manual/source/getting_started.md

 models of inter-dependent physical systems combined with socio-economic systems.

 **pyIncore** is a Python project and module to analyze and visualize various hazard (earthquake, tornado, hurricane etc.) scenarios.
-Python framework accesses underlying data through remote services and facilitates moving and synthesizing results, it can also be used to develop scientific analysis and algorithm.
+Python framework accesses underlying data and interacts with them through remote services and facilitates moving and synthesizing results, it can also be used to develop scientific analysis and algorithm.

 - [Introduction to IN-CORE platform and its Lab](#tryincore)
 - [Using pyIncore in IN-CORE Lab](#pyincorelab)